Soyle-Productions/soyle-stories-user-manual/what can I do with.../the Location List tool.md

+# What can I do with the Location List Tool?

 The Location List tool will show you all the locations in your story.
 You can add and remove locations, host them in scenes and story events.

 To create a scene through the Location tool: